What if sea creatures led the next breakthrough in materials science?

 “Interdisciplinary work requires more than just enthusiasm; it needs systemic support.”
 Journals can bring together studies that help researchers find common ground.
 Special issues, thematic clusters, and open-access models all make new findings accessible and foster meaningful dialogue across disciplines."

-The significance of interdisciplinary research has gained international recognition.
-Publication data from Scopus show strong overall growth in research output, with China and the United States leading in scientific publications by volume (NSF Science and Engineering Indicators 2022; Scimago Journal & Country Rank).
+Where it stands: Publication data from Scopus show strong growth in interdisciplinary research output, with China and the U.S. leading in scientific publications by volume.

-“You’re not just an expert coming to impose knowledge.
-You’re there to learn and contribute equally,” he explained.
+His advice: “You’re not just an expert coming to impose knowledge.
+You’re there to learn and contribute equally.”
+Here’s what he suggests…

-In a world where the next big idea could come from the most unexpected connection, and as cephalopods have demonstrated, adaptability can be a researcher’s greatest asset.
+Take it from a cephalopod.
+In a world where the next big idea could come from the most unexpected connection, adaptability can be a researcher's greatest asset.

 Continue your journey